jcderr/soos/README.md

 # SOOS

-Sooz is a framework for working with docker images in a development environment.
+Soos is a framework for working with docker images in a development environment.
 It serves as an example for how to build your own, rather than a drop-in system.
 The example is a [python-django](http://djangoproject.com) project.
 The idea is to provide some project-workflow scripting that abstracts away the myriad flags, args, and concepts of docker itself.
 Convention is preferred over configuration, but you can customize the scripts to your own needs.
 Internally at [Djed](http://djed.com/),